Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

 \allowdisplaybreaks

-\sect{Introduction} The top-quark $t$, to-date heaviest fundamental particle ever discovered in experiments, plays a special role both in the precision test of the Standard Model (SM), especially the electroweak sector, as well as searching for New Physics.
+\sect{Introduction} The top-quark $t$, to-date heaviest fundamental particle ever discovered in experiments, plays a special role both in the precision test of the Standard Model (SM), especially the electroweak sector, as well as in searching for New Physics.
 The properties of its production and decay have been actively studied at the Tevatron and LHC, and will also be among the core physical programs at future high-energy lepton colliders~\cite{ILC:2013jhg,CLICdp:2018esa,FCC:2018evy,CEPCStudyGroup:2018ghi}.

-The large $t$-quark mass $m_t$, currently measured to be $172.69 \pm 0.30\,$GeV\cite{ParticleDataGroup:2022pth} usually interpreted as the pole mass, not only sets a sufficiently-large scale to apply perturbative Quantum Chromodynamics (QCD), but also makes for a unique feature relevant for QCD phenomenology: the $t$-quark decays almost exclusively to $W$ and bottom-quark before it hadronizes.
+The large $t$-quark mass $m_t$, currently measured to be $172.69 \pm 0.30\,$GeV\cite{ParticleDataGroup:2022pth} usually interpreted as the pole mass, not only sets a sufficiently-large scale to apply perturbative Quantum Chromodynamics (QCD), but also makes for a unique feature relevant for QCD phenomenology: the $t$-quark decays almost exclusively to $W$ and bottom-quark $b$ before it hadronizes.
 The current most precise measurement for the $t$-quark decay width $\Gamt$ comes from the CMS \cite{CMS:2014mxl} which gives $1.36\pm0.02\mathrm{(stat.)}^{+0.14}_{-0.11}\mathrm{(syst.)}\,$GeV.
 The anticipated experimental uncertainties in the measurement of $\Gamt$ at the future hadron and lepton colliders can be reduced to about $20 \sim 26\,$MeV\cite{Horiguchi:2013wra,CLICdp:2018esa,Baskakov:2018huw,Li:2022iav}.
-To fully taking advantage of the data, theoretical error should at least smaller than one third of the experimental error, say less than $7\,$MeV.
-Although QCD corrections to $t$-quark decay have been calculated perturbatively up to next-to-next-to leading order (NNLO) in the strong coupling $\as$, e.g.~in refs.\cite{Jezabek:1988iv,Czarnecki:1990kv,Li:1990qf,Czarnecki:1998qc,Chetyrkin:1999ju,Fischer:2001gp,Blokland:2004ye,Blokland:2005vq,Czarnecki:2010gb,Gao:2012ja,Brucherseifer:2013iv,Meng:2022htg,Chen:2022wit}, we will see later that theoretical error at NNLO cannot meet this request.
+To fully take advantage of the data, the theoretical error should be at least smaller than one-third of the experimental one, say less than $7\,$MeV.
+Although QCD corrections to $t$-quark decay have been calculated perturbatively up to next-to-next-to leading order (NNLO) in the strong coupling $\as$, e.g.~in refs.\cite{Jezabek:1988iv,Czarnecki:1990kv,Li:1990qf,Czarnecki:1998qc,Chetyrkin:1999ju,Fischer:2001gp,Blokland:2004ye,Blokland:2005vq,Czarnecki:2010gb,Gao:2012ja,Brucherseifer:2013iv,Campbell:2020fhf,Meng:2022htg,Chen:2022wit}, we will see later that the theoretical error at NNLO cannot meet this request.
+Besides, there are concerns over the convergence rate of the perturbative series related to the fact that both the pole mass $m_t$ and the decay width $\Gamt$ are sensitive to the infrared-renormalon issue (See~e.g.~refs.\cite{Beneke:1994qe,Smith:1996xz,Beneke:1998ui,Beneke:2016cbu,Hoang:2017btd,FerrarioRavasio:2018ubr}).
 It is thus desirable to explicitly determine the complete QCD corrections at next-to-next-to-next-to leading order (NNNLO) in $\as$, which we accomplish for the first time in this Letter.